rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

       Path to HTTPS X.509 certificate
   -http-key string
-      Path to corresponding HTTPS X.509 private key -http-no-verify
+      Path to corresponding HTTPS X.509 private key -http-verify-client
-      Skip verification of HTTPS certificates when joining a cluster.
-      Mostly used for testing.
-  -http-verify-client
       Enable mutual TLS for HTTPS.
 Mutual TLS is disabled by default.
 ```